Parcoblatta notha: Distribution and habitat

-The species is known only in the southwestern US state of Arizona, with specimens collected from the city of Prescott, the towns of Reef and Palmerlee in Cochise County, Kitt Peak in the Baboquivari Mountains, the Galiuro Mountain Range, the Huachuca Mountains, the Patagonia Mountains, Sabino Basin in the Santa Catalina Mountains, and the Santa Rita Mountains.
+The species is known only in the southwestern US state of Arizona, with specimens collected from the city of Prescott, the settlement of Reef (later renamed Palmerlee, then Garces; now a ghost town at the Miller Canyon Recreation Area) in Cochise County, Kitt Peak in the Baboquivari Mountains, the Galiuro Mountain Range, the Huachuca Mountains, the Patagonia Mountains, Sabino Basin in the Santa Catalina Mountains, and the Santa Rita Mountains.
 Morgan Hebard predicted in his 1917 description that "it will unquestionably be found, probably widely distributed, in adjacent northern Mexico."

 The species has been found under bark, and sometimes in homes near wooded areas.
 It is reported as an occasional nuisance in houses.